varun-v-t/Numerical-TictacToe_Reinforcement_Learning/README.md

-# Numerical TictacToe Using Reinforcement Learning
+# Numerical Tic Tac Toe Using Reinforcement Learning(Qlearning)

 ## Objective
 - an RL agent that learns to play Numerical Tic-Tac-Toe with odd numbers using Q-Learning.